itfanr/ros2-wiki/CI-Server-Setup.md

 ## Temporary rewrite for changed job name

-We renamed some of the job, so I added rewrite rules in apache:
+We renamed some of the job, so I added rewrite rules in Apache (`/etc/apache2/sites-enabled/ci.ros2.org.conf`):

 ```
 # Temporary rewrite rule because we changed the job names.